Table of Contents

 Before I get into the topic, we have to understand the fat loss is far different than weight loss.
-However, previously I've written a post on weight loss vs fat loss.
-Make sure check out to
+However, previously I’ve written a post on weight loss vs fat loss.
+Make sure to

 You know that muscle looks very attractive and functional you don’t want to lose it.
 Apart from it, fat is neither functional nor aesthetic.